 Preliminary Rounds.
 Information regarding the championships shall be sent by the host institution to the visiting teams immediately after the announcement of the sites.
 All reservations and arrangements, however, must be made by the participating institutions.
-Hotels secured for teams must be within 30 miles or 30 minutes of the competition site, whichever is less.
+Hotels secured for teams must be within 30-45 minutes of the competition site, with a preference for 30 minutes.
 Participating institutions are responsible for the rooms reserved by the NCAA and host institutions.
-If an institution prefers to stay in another hotel, the institution must (1) obtain a release of the rooms in writing from the hotel's general manager or (2) use the rooms for persons accompanying the official travel party.
-In either case, if the institution fails to make satisfactory arrangements at the assigned hotel, it will be charged for the first night's room charges even if it fails to use those rooms.
-The tournament manager of the host institution is to be advised of the plans of each visiting institution before the first day of practice at the host site.
+Participating institutions are expected to stay at the hotel assigned by the host and are responsible for confirming with the hotel the number of rooms they will require and the rooming lists before the first day of practice.
+If an institution prefers to stay at another hotel, the institution must use the allotted rooms for persons accompanying the official travel party or will be required to pay for one night of the allotted rooms.
+The participating institution is expected to pay the penalty to the impacted hotel before departing from the locale.

 Finals Site (Team).
 The eight men's and eight women's teams advancing to the finals site will be assigned lodging by the tennis committee.
-Institutions failing to stay at their assigned facilities are financially responsible to the assigned facility.
+Institutions are obligated to stay at the assigned property.
+Institutions failing to stay at their assigned hotels are financially responsible to the assigned hotel.
 If an institution prefers to stay in another hotel, the institution must (1) obtain a release of the rooms in writing from the hotel's general manager or (2) use the rooms for persons accompanying the official travel party.
 Institutions failing to stay at their assigned hotels are financially responsible to the assigned facility for a minimum of three nights.